Ways United Methodists can talk together about war and peace

 How are Christians to process today’s news?

-When faced with difficult questions, United Methodists have historically relied on one another as one means of hearing God speak to us and call us to action.
-Joining with members of a Sunday School class, small group, or getting together over coffee to wrestle together with big questions can help open our hearts and lives to the work of the Holy Spirit.
+When faced with difficult questions, United Methodists have historically relied on listening to one another as a means of hearing God speak and call us to action.
+Joining with members of a Sunday School class, small group, or getting together over coffee to wrestle together with big questions can open our hearts and lives to the work of the Holy Spirit.

 United States and Syria

-Recently, President Donald Trump announced that the United States took military action against Syria in response to the chemical weapons attack ordered by President Bashar al-Asaad that killed more than 80 people.
+In April 2017, the United States took military action against Syria in response to a chemical weapons attack ordered by President Bashar al-Asaad that killed more than 80 people.
 The United Methodist Book of Resolutions condemns the use of chemical weapons (see resolutions 6129 & 1003).